Yiming-Zhao/3D-Vision-Project/README.md

 When the strategy is applied only on one group, this group is firstly going to together as a cluster.
 And then, they fastly move to some boids from the other group.
 The movement of the group with strategy is more active.
 When the two groups use the strategy. the boids will tend to form two main clusters with time increasing.

+## Conclusion:
+In this assignment, I have understand the behaviors of boids.
+To control boid only with force on it is challenging but most interesting This assignment also provides me more practice with imGUI.
+If more time, the 3D boids can be implemented.